ffarps/linux-wallpapers/README.md

-#  Minimalist Pop OS wallpapers
+Started as minimalist Pop OS wallpapers

+then as a repo for linux wallpapers

 > Wallpapers made in GIMP!